drbean/edit/jeffreykuo/Send_thermal_pad.md

-In recent years, sol-gel materials have been widely applied to improve the mechanical properties and thermal stability of silicone rubber and other composites.^27^ As a sol-gel material, silicone resin is useful as reinforcing fillers in some applications because of their silica content and particle-like physical structure.
-Silicone resins often called MQ resins, are tridimensional highly branched silicon-based macromolecules consisted of different functional siloxane units.^27-29^ Introducing various functional groups on the chemical structure being used to provide some specific purposes.
+In recent years, sol-gel materials have been widely applied to improve the mechanical properties and thermal stability of silicone rubber and other composites.^27^ As a sol-gel material, silicone resin is useful as a reinforcing constituent in some applications because of its silica content and particle-like physical structure.
+Silicone resins types often called MQ resins are tridimensional highly branched silicon-based macromolecules consisting of different functional siloxane units.^27-29^ Introducing various functional groups in the chemical structure is used to provide some specific functionality.
 MQ resins immediately dissolve in a hydrocarbon solvent and in PDMS.
-This key feature makes it possible to use them widely in compositions with PDMS as reinforcing additives and fillers, curing catalyst and crosslinking agents of composite materials.
-It can be argued that MQ resins are an almost universal modifier for silicone polymers that improve the properties of all formulations. ^27^
+This key feature makes it possible to use them widely in compositions with PDMS as reinforcing additives and fillers, and curing catalysts and crosslinking agents developing composite materials.
+It has been argued that MQ resins are an almost universally-applicable modifier for silicone polymers that improve the properties of all formulations. ^27^

 In this study, silicon resins were synthesized by using sol-gel method